The Dallas Cowboys will place retired center Travis Frederick on the reserve/retired list on Thursday, freeing up $7 million in salary-cap space.

 According to ESPN Stats & Information, the Cowboys have a little more than $11 million in cap room, but they have not signed any of their draft picks.

 The added space does not impact the negotiations involving quarterback Dak Prescott.
 He already counts $31.5 million against the cap even though he has yet to sign the exclusive franchise tag.
-If or when he signed a multi-year agreement, his 2020 cap number should decrease.
+If he signs a multiyear agreement, his 2020 cap number should decrease.